 Ethos & Beliefs

-At Waverley Abbey, assembly time is fun and thought provoking.
+As Waverley Abbey is a church school and a member of the Good Shepherd Trust MAT, assembly time is fun and thought provoking.
 The assemblies are acts of worship and provide a time for all children and staff to come together as a school family in God’s presence.
 The assemblies are always of a broadly Christian nature with readings from the Bible, prayers, reflections and Christian songs.
 The time together is valued by both staff and pupils and we endeavour to find fresh ways of bringing the Christian gospel values - inclusiveness in particular - to the forefront of our thinking.

 We value an international approach, recognising that we are part of the wider community and seek words of wisdom from both Western and Eastern, ancient and modern texts and songs.
 The school supports a huge variety of different charities.
 We try to hold in tension the needs of all members of our family, including Christians, Jews, Muslims, Hindus, Buddhists and those of no faith; understanding our similarities and respecting our differences.
 This is very much part of how we work as an inclusive family together.